xeerch/Geely-E245/README.md

-# Geely E245 - Flyme Auto Release Registry
+# Geely Auto E245 - Flyme Auto Release Registry

-This registry applies to the Flyme Auto system deployed in the following car brands and models:
+This registry applies to the [Flyme Auto](https://www.flymeauto.com/) system developed by Meizu and deployed in the cars marketed as:

 - Geely EX5
 - Proton eMas 7
 - Geely Galaxy E5

+The brands and models above refer to the same car with code [E245](https://en.wikipedia.org/wiki/Geely_Galaxy_E5) manufactured by Geely Auto.

 ## Purpose